Impressive Slieve League cliffs, Co Donegal

 Leaving you speechless

-Words fail to capture the majesty and sheer scale of the cliffs.
+Words fail to capture the majesty and sheer height of the cliffs.
 With twirling seabirds flying overhead and nothing but crisp blue ocean before you, it feels like you’re at the very edge of the world.
 With a new-found sense of awe, you’re ready to get back onto your Wild Atlantic Way adventure.

 Geographical coordinates: Latitude 54.627438; longitude -8.6847138 (note, if you use your car’s GPS to go directly to this point, you may not always remain on the Wild Atlantic Way route.)